-This question should never arise in the Christian church, but unfortunately, it needs to be addressed because there are churches in America that have unbelievers leading Christians in worship in Sunday morning services.
-This is wrong, and it is a sign of apostasy in the Christian church.
+This question should never arise in the Christian church, but unfortunately, it needs to be addressed because there are churches in America, who are forgetting the purpose of the church, and are paying unbelievers to lead Christians in worship during Sunday morning services.

 "Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
 "And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness,'" (Matt.
 7:22-23).

-Fourth, we find in Scripture that only believers lead worship and are involved in true worship--never unbelievers:
+We find in Scripture that only believers lead in worship and are involved in true worship - never unbelievers:

 - "These things I remember, and I pour out my soul within me.
 For I used to go along with the throng and lead them in procession to the house of God, with the voice of joy and thanksgiving, a multitude keeping festival," (Psalm 42:4).

 - "Ascribe to the Lord, O sons of the mighty, Ascribe to the Lord glory and strength.
 2 Ascribe to the Lord the glory due to His name; Worship the Lord in holy array," (Psalm 29:1-2).

 - "But you are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light," (1 Pet.
 2:9).

 We find no place in the Scriptures where unbelievers lead believers in worship.
 It is not in the Bible, and it should never happen in the Christian church.
 As the Bible says, do not exceed what is written (1 Cor.
 4:6).